raccoonasdf/bunyedit/README.md

 this is not a fork of either worldedit or bta-worldedit, but i have read bits of their code.

-## building and installing

-please read [BTA Wiki: Modding](https://bta.miraheze.org/wiki/Modding) if you don't know how to set up your editor for this. building should be simple after that. i'll probably have prebuilt jars once this is a little less experimental.

-you have to install the mod on the client to use it in singleplayer, but only the server needs it in multiplayer.

 ## differences from bta-worldedit